kaizokuv/Ange1Encrypt3r/README.md

 ## Features
 - 3-step encryption
+  - Substitution
-  - Substitution (You can change the values to have your own substitution)
+    - Given the option to use your own pattern
+    - If not given it defaults to the standard [+1, -14, +7, -5, +12]
   - Hexing
   - AES encryption
     - Takes a user given password and hashes it